Skip to content

 The Five Strategic Pillars

-5. Capability Building: Digital infrastructure and system intelligence
+5. Capability Building: Digital operations and enterprise delivery

 Operational Excellence & Resilience